-- 7.1 Any interlocutory application should be made to the Judge by contacting the Court via confiscation@supcourt.vic.gov.au.
-In circumstances of urgency the Practice Court Coordinator may be contacted. - 7.2 In all circumstances practitioners must notify the Court immediately upon becoming aware that: - a) a hearing is no longer required; - b) an application is no longer contested; - c) an application has become a consent matter; or - d) a hearing estimate has been revised.
+- 7.1 Unless otherwise provided by law, any interlocutory application should be made on notice.
+Prior to filing the application, the proposed applicant should contact the Registry Lawyer via confiscation@supcourt.vic.gov.au to obtain a return date.
+In circumstances of urgency outside of business hours the Practice Court Coordinator may be contacted. - 7.2 In all circumstances practitioners must notify the Court immediately upon becoming aware that: - a) a hearing is no longer required; - b) an application is no longer contested; - c) an application has become a consent matter; or - d) a hearing estimate has been revised.